ivargas1030/PasswordGenerator/README.md

 The criteria are numeric, special, lowercase, and uppercase characters.
 Based on the users selections, the generator displays a unique password as a prompt and in the text box.

-*******Note: I attempted to create the for loop for the end but couldn't.
+*******Note: I attempted to create the for loop for the end but couldn't,therefore the generator does not output the number of characters a user chooses.
 Every code I tried would stop the prompts from generating so I just left this as is.